AlexandreDecan/sismic/docs/code.rst

 *s1* is entered, the code ``x += 1`` contained in the ``on entry`` field of *s1* is then executed in this context.
 After execution, the context is ``{'x': 2, 'y': 0}``.

-The default code evaluator has a global context that is always exposed when a piece of code has to be evaluated or executed.
-When a :py:class:`~sismic.code.PythonEvaluator` instance is initialized, an initial context can be specified.
+The default code evaluator uses a global context, meaning that all variables that are defined in the statechart are exposed by the evaluator when a piece of code has to be evaluated or executed.
+The main limitation of this approach is that you cannot have distinct variables with a same name in different states or, in other words, there is only one scope for all your variables.

-For convenience, the initial context can be directly provided to the constructor of an :py:class:`~sismic.interpreter.Interpreter`.
+The preamble of a statechart can be used to provide default values for some variables.
+However, the preamble is part of the statechart and as such, cannot be used to *parametrize* the statechart.
+To circumvent this, an initial context can be specified when a :py:class:`~sismic.code.PythonEvaluator` is created.
+For convenience, this initial context can also be passed to the constructor of an :py:class:`~sismic.interpreter.Interpreter`.

-It should be noticed that the initial context is set *before* executing the preamble of a statechart.
-While this should be expected, it has the direct consequence that if a variable defined in the initial context is also defined by the preamble, the latter will override its value, as illustrated by the following example:
+Considered the following toy example:

-.. testcode:: variable_override
+.. testcode:: initial_context

     from sismic.io import import_from_yaml
     from sismic.interpreter import Interpreter

-    import math as my_favorite_module
+    yaml = """statechart:
+      name: example
+      preamble:
+        x = DEFAULT_X
+      root state:
+        name: s
+    """

+    statechart = import_from_yaml(yaml)

+Notice that variable ``DEFAULT_X`` is used in the preamble but not defined.
+The statechart expects this variable to be provided in the initial context, as illustrated next:

+.. testcode:: initial_context

+    interpreter = Interpreter(statechart, initial_context={'DEFAULT_X': 1})

+We can check that the value of ``x`` is ``1`` by accessing the ``context`` attribute of the interpreter:

+.. testcode:: initial_context

+    assert interpreter.context['x'] == 1

+Omitting to provide the ``DEFAULT_X`` variable in the initial context leads to an error, as an unknown variable is accessed by the preamble:

+.. testcode:: initial_context

+    try:
+        Interpreter(statechart)
+    except Exception as e:
+        print(e)

+.. testoutput:: initial_context

+    "name 'DEFAULT_X' is not defined" occurred while executing "x = DEFAULT_X"

+It could be tempting to define a default value for ``x`` in the preamble **and** overriding this value by providing an initial context where ``x`` is defined.
+However, the initial context of an interpreter is set **before** executing the preamble of a statechart.
+As a consequence, if a variable is defined both in the initial context and the preamble, its value will be overridden by the preamble.

+Consider the following example where ``x`` is both defined in the initial context and the preamble:

+.. testcode:: initial_context

     yaml = """statechart:
       name: example